Hede-io/hede.io/README.md

-Forked from https://github.com/busyorg/busy, and https://github.com/utopian-io/utopian.io Hede uses the [STEEM Blockchain](https://steem.io) to reward writers in cryptocurrency.
+Forked from https://github.com/busyorg/busy, and https://github.com/utopian-io/utopian.io Hede uses the [STEEM Blockchain](https://steem.io) to let users reward authors who shares their knowledge.

 To see it alive [click here:](https://hede.io)